Cough is one of those common illnesses that could soon go away even if untreated.

 Take the Right Medicine

-Depending on what type of cough you have, you need to choose between an expectorant and a suppressant.
-The expectorant is used by those with wet coughs as it makes it easier for them to get rid of the mucus.
-For wet coughs, you may opt to go for Ambroxol which dissolves hard phlegm.
-Another variation of expectorant is Carbocisteine which makes it easier for you to release mucus and phlegm from your body.
+Depending on what type of cough you have, you need to choose between an expectorant, a mucolytic, and an antitussive/suppressant.
+The expectorant is used by those with wet and dry coughs as it makes it easier for them to get rid of the mucus and cough reflex.
+For wet coughs, it is best to increase your water intake.
+You may also opt to go for Guaifenesin.
+It is an expectorant which thins the drainage making it easier to discharge the mucus from the lungs.
+Another option is to take a mucolytic like Carbocisteine and Ambroxol.
+These medicines dissolve mucus and make it less sticky for easier coughing up.
 On the one hand, suppressants work by preventing you from giving in to cough reflex.
 For dry coughs, you may take suppressants like Dextromethorphan so you won’t be irritated and be up all night.

 OTC cough medicines are welcome developments especially at this time when it is easier to be infected.
 Proper health education is necessary to use them responsibly, but it is still best to work with a doctor to treat your cough.
 If you need an OTC cough medication, make sure to go to any Watsons store or through Watsons website.